7. Camp Chopunnish to Salmon River

 May 27-June 2, 1806

+Indeed they did.
 At noon on June 2 the three rode back into camp, bringing 17 salmon and some cous ("cows") roots.
-Unfortunately, most of the fish were almost spoiled, although Lewis, always inclined to accentuate the positive, allowed that
+Unfortunately, most of the fish had already crossed the line into garbage class, although Lewis, always inclined to accentuate the positive, allowed that

 |these fish were as fat as any I ever saw; sufficiently so to cook themselves without the addition of grease; those which were sound were extreemly delicious; their flesh is of a fine rose colour with a small admixture of yellow.|